medentem/target-discriminator/README.md

 An Android application designed to help law enforcement, military, and private citizens train their minds to identify threats and non-threats quickly and safely.

+## Scenario Videos and Photos
+- So far all media in this app has been created using Grok Imagine.
+Each included asset was selected from many attempts to get them just right, but obviously they are not perfect.

 ## Features

 - **Splash Screen**: Initial loading screen when the app starts